 Here comes the sun

 Thomson’s office in Watertown, Massachusetts is outfitted with 110 solar panels, which provides one-third of the office’s power.
-Installed in 2009, it has been reported that the office has the largest array of solar panels in the city!
+Installed in 2009, it remains one of the largest arrays of solar panels in the city!

 In addition to the Watertown office, all of Thomson’s Nyumba tents have been outfitted with solar LED lighting, which means no need for noisy generators.
 Phone run out of battery?
 Not to worry, solar energy is also utilized for electronic charging stations lounge tents at camp.
 The shining sun will charge your phone, while you admire the Serengeti in all its glory.